 The cosmetics industry is expanding rapidly, placing thousands of new personal care products on store shelves each year.
 However, the FDA’s power to regulate these products remains the same.
 The agency is still following provisions from the Federal Food, Drug, and Cosmetic Act (FD&C Act), a law passed in 1938, more than 80 years ago.

 The FD&C doesn’t require any review or testing of cosmetics, and companies don’t have to list ingredients or reveal where the products are manufactured.
 While the FDA forbids the use of “poisonous, filthy, putrid, or decomposed” substances in makeup, the agency knows very little about the actual ingredients.

 If products do contain traces of dangerous substances like asbestos, the FDA doesn’t have the authority to issue a mandatory recall.
 Instead, retailers must police themselves, and don’t always comply.

-Government Gets Involved: Personal Care Products Safety Act
+Government Oversight: Personal Care Products Safety Act

 The FDA has been requesting more oversight for years, and it appears Congress is finally ready to act.

 In May, Senators Dianne Feinstein (D-Calif.) and Susan Collins (R-Maine) introduced the Personal Care Products Safety Act.
 The measure aims to update federal safety rules for the personal care products industry, a subject that hasn’t been addressed for nearly eight decades.

 “From shampoo and shaving cream to deodorant and makeup, every American comes into contact with personal care products every day,” Senator Feinstein said.
 “Families trust that these products are safe, but unfortunately, many ingredients have never been independently evaluated.
 Our bipartisan legislation…would modernize the FDA’s oversight authority and give consumers confidence that everyday personal care products won’t harm their health.”